CGES: Confidence-Guided Early Stopping for Efficient and Accurate Self-Consistency: Abstract

 \section{Abstract}

 Large language models (LLMs) are often queried multiple times at test time, with predictions aggregated by majority vote.
 While effective, this \emph{self-consistency}~\citep{wang2023selfconsistency} strategy requires a fixed number of calls and fails when the correct answer is infrequent.
-We introduce \textbf{\emph{\underline{C}onfidence-\underline{G}uided \underline{E}arly \underline{S}topping (CGES)}}, a Bayesian framework that forms posteriors over candidate answers from scalar confidence signals—derived from token probabilities or reward models—and adaptively halts sampling once posterior mass exceeds a threshold.
-We provide theoretical guarantees in both the ideal case of perfectly calibrated confidences and the realistic regime with noisy confidences.
-Averaged over five reasoning benchmarks, CGES reduces the average number of calls by \textbf{69.4\%} (e.g., from 16.0 to 4.9) while maintaining accuracy within \textbf{0.06 percentage points} of self-consistency.
+We introduce \textbf{\emph{\underline{C}onfidence-\underline{G}uided \underline{E}arly \underline{S}topping (CGES)}}, a Bayesian framework that forms posteriors over candidate answers and adaptively halts sampling once one answer accumulates enough posterior mass.
+We prove guarantees in both an ideal calibrated regime and a realistic noisy-confidence regime under a directional drift condition.
+Averaged over five reasoning benchmarks, CGES reduces the average number of calls by \textbf{58\%} on average (from 16.0 to 6.7) while matching its accuracy within \textbf{0.4 percentage points} of self-consistency.